VCityTeam/UD-GraphClustering/README.md

 # UD-GraphClustering
-This demonstration is part of a student research project for visualizing and navigating graphical data on the web.
+These demonstrations are part of a student research project for visualizing and navigating graphical data on the web.
 This project will use a web-based data visualization framework to visualize knowledge graphs.

 ![click-clustering](https://github.com/user-attachments/assets/2d7ce220-986a-428f-9221-98a61ac91e4d)